comp1100/comp1100.github.io/_sources/intro.md

 **Late penalty:** 100%.

-The late penalty for assessment is 100% (with a one-hour grace period) -- that is, failure to submit to the deadlines would result in a fail for that assessment, and therefore the course. *Why so tough?* First, there are many cases in a profession IT environment where deadlines are hard: submitting a tender or grant, software related to events on a fixed date that cannot be moved, submitting reports for regulatory compliance, submitting financial reports, and even alignment with external partner deadlines (e.g. vendors).
+The late penalty for assessment is 100% (with a one-hour grace period) -- that is, failure to submit to the deadlines would result in a fail for that assessment, and therefore the course. *Why so tough?* First, there are many cases in a professional IT environment where deadlines are hard: submitting a tender or grant, software related to events on a fixed date that cannot be moved, submitting reports for regulatory compliance, submitting financial reports, and even alignment with external partner deadlines (e.g. vendors).
 Extensions in these cases are simply not possible, and contingency must be built into any planning.
 Learning how to do this in an environment where failure is contained (i.e. only affects you and nobody else) is useful.
 Second, the deliverables due for this course are simply a culmination of your activity in the previous weeks, so last minute cramming to a deadline is not going to add much value.
 As such, submitting on time is straightforward -- you simply submit what you have done so far.
 If the work so far is not considered up to scratch, the team will be asked to improve and re-submit.

 ### One-on-one meetings